hamza-choudhury/ai-market-liquidity-intelligence-system/README.md

 8. **Academic Focus**: This tool is designed for students, researchers, and hobbyists to learn about market analysis techniques, Python programming, and data science applications in finance.

 **By using this software, you acknowledge that you have read, understood, and agree to these terms.
 If you do not agree, do not use this software.**

+## 📄 MIT License Explained

+**What the MIT License means for users:**
+- ✅ **Free forever**: No cost to use
+- ✅ **No restrictions**: Can be used for commercial or personal projects
+- ✅ **Can modify**: Users can adapt the code to their needs
+- ✅ **Can distribute**: Users can share their modified versions
+- ❌ **No warranty**: Provided "as is" without guarantees
+- 📝 **Simple requirement**: Just keep the original copyright notice

+This is a permissive license used by major companies like Microsoft, Facebook, and Google for their open-source projects.

 ---